 - Attach the weft by pressing it firmly against your scalp.

-Choice 4: Sew a hair weft onto a braid
+Choice 4: Sew a human hair extensions weft onto a braid

 - Makes two horizontal sections in your hair, leaving a section of hair loose in between them.